alex4ip/webmagic/user-manual-en.md

 #### Using annotations

-webmagic-extension includes a method for the preparation of reptiles annotation mode, simply based on a POJO annotated increase to complete a reptile.
+webmagic-extension includes a method for the preparation of crawlers annotation mode, simply based on a POJO annotated increase to complete a crawler.
 The following blog is still crawling oschina piece of code that is identical in functionality and OschinaBlogPageProcesser:

 ```java
 	@TargetUrl("http://my.oschina.net/flashsword/blog/\\d+")